exercism/cpp/exercises/concept/freelancer-rates/.docs/instructions.md

 ## 1. Calculate the daily rate given an hourly rate

-Implement a function to calculate the daily rate given an hourly rate:
+Implement a function called `daily_rate` to calculate the daily rate given an hourly rate as a parameter.
+The contract defines that a day has 8 billable hours.

 ```cpp
 daily_rate(60)